Multi-Domain Command Europe: Twenty-first century

 On 12 August 2021, U.S. Army Europe and Africa announced that the command would be reactivated in October 2021 as the 56th Artillery Command.
 The two-star Theater Fires Command was stood up and led by MG Stephen J. Maranian and was stationed in Mainz-Kastel, near the Army's four-star headquarters in Wiesbaden.

 Maranian focused the 56th Artillery Command on building interoperability with NATO Allies through engagement with senior leaders of NATO armies, and through the unit's exercise program.
 During 2022, the 56th's exercises tested new concepts for linking artillery forces.
 During Exercise Dynamic Front '22 in July, 2022 the unit successfully paired a U.S. artillery brigade with a multinational fires brigade comprising 11 nations, with NATO’s Allied Rapid Reaction Corps providing command and control; a notable "first".
 Interoperability efforts were notable in the high north, visiting Scandinavian and Baltic nations and exercising interoperability in bi-lateral training events.

 In 2023, the 56th continued efforts to enhance NATO armies’ artillery interoperability visiting several Allied nations, hosting an International Fires Warfighting Forum in Wiesbaden, Germany, and setting conditions for the Dynamic Front 2023 Exercise in Grafenwöhr, Germany and Oksbøl, Denmark.
 Exercise Dynamic Front 23 proved to be the most significant Artillery interoperability exercise that the NATO Alliance had every conducted bringing together 18 nations to demonstrate technical, procedural and human interoperability.
 The exercise included a number of "firsts" including operating over a live Mission Partnered Environment, inclusion of Naval Gunfire, and simultaneous execution of live fire in three nations - Denmark, Germany, and Romania.

 On 17 February 2023, the Army announced that BG Andrew Gainey would succeed MG Maranian in command of the 56th Artillery Command.
 The change of command took place on July, 11, 2023 with Gainey becoming the second commander of the Army's only Theater Fires Command.
 Maranian retired in a small ceremony in Wiesbaden, Germany on 14 July 2023.

+Establishment of Multi-Domain Command - Europe

 Brigadier General Steven P. Carpenter, 56th Artillery Command, Commanding General.

 Maj.
 Gen. Andrew C. Gainey, relinquished command to, U.S. Army Maj.
 Gen. John L. Rafferty, Jr. at Clay Kaserne, Germany, 13 June 2024.
 Rafferty relinquished command to Brig.
 Gen. Steven P. Carpenter on 10 July 2025.
+It was also announced that the 56th Artillery Command would now become the Multi-Domain Command - Europe (MDC-E).
+The MDC-E will be the Army’s first permanent multi-domain operations command, combining traditional long-range artillery with space, cyberspace, land, air, and maritime domains as a part of the Army wide structure transformation - the Army Transformation Initiative.